 Boundless Impact: Inclusion and Diversity Discussion with Virginia Beach Alumni

-We'll hear thoughts on how to increase the number of underrepresented and underserved students, increase the diversity of our faculty, and provide the financial support that every accepted student needs.
-The panel will be moderated by President Tim Sands and will feature alumni who live in Virginia Beach.
+Hear how Virginia Tech is increasing the number of underrepresented and underserved students, the diversity of our faculty, and the financial support that every accepted student needs.
+Watch the panel moderated by President Tim Sands.
 Here's a look at the panelists.

 Lynne Doughtie is the retired U.S. chairman and CEO of KPMG.
 She was the first female top executive at KPMG and the first woman to serve as chairman and CEO for one of the Big Four professional services firms.
 She was also the first person in her family to go to college.
 Doughtie is an engaged alumna of the Pamplin College of Business, where she is a member of the advisory council.
 She also is one of the tri-chairs of the Boundless Impact campaign.